Blog

 1. Reachability Testing: Ping is primarily used to check the reachability of a host on a network.
 By sending a small packet of data to a specific IP address or domain, Ping helps determine if the target system is responsive and reachable.

 2. Latency Measurement: Ping provides valuable information about the round-trip time (RTT) it takes for a packet to travel from the source to the destination and back.
-This RTT measurement helps assess the latency or delay in the network, which is crucial for applications that require real-time communication.
+This RTT measurement helps assess the network latency or delay in the network, which is crucial for applications that require real-time communication.

 3. Packet Loss Detection: Through the Ping command, users can identify packet loss in the network.
 If the target system fails to respond to the Ping request or if packets are lost during transmission, it indicates potential connectivity issues or network congestion.